Ravi352/Book-And-Recommendation-system/README.md

 ## RESTful API and Asynchronous Programming
 APIs.py file created to interact with model and contains all the APIs which is used to interact with the database (postgresql).
-The operations and the methods are mentioned below. for local instance the initial endpoints would be "http://127.0.0.1:8000/{Varible}".
-Variable takes the values as given below with the respective method and inputs (JSON body) to check the APIs are given below:
+The operations and the methods are mentioned below. for local instance the initial endpoints would be "http://127.0.0.1:8000/{Variable}".
+Variable is the endpoint(e.g.  /books, /books/<id>) the values as given below with the respective method and inputs (JSON body) to check the APIs are given below:

 #### POST /books: Add a new book.
-    {
+body : {
           "title": "Justice League",
           "author": "JK Rolling",
           "genre": "Fiction",
           "year_published": 1951,
           "summary": "A comic book story"
           }

 #### GET /books: Retrieve all books.
     No Parameters Required just send the request and results will appeared.